Dundee United pay tribute to partner of assistant manager Lee Sharp who has died

 The partner of Dundee United’s assistant manager, Lee Sharp, has died.

-The club confirmed on Wednesday that Lee’s “beloved” partner, Angela has died after a period illness.
+The club confirmed on Wednesday that Lee’s “beloved” partner, Angela has died after a period of illness.

 The couple have three children.